noahhefner/website/content/posts/python-containerization/index.md

 CMD ["python", "main.py"]
 ```

 In this Dockerfile, we start with Ubuntu 24.04 as the base image.
 Next, we install Python, `pip`, and `venv`.
 Then, we create a Python virtual environment using `venv`, add it to our path, then install our Python dependencies from the `requirments.txt` file using `pip`.
 Finally, we copy over the `main.py` file and execute it.
-This is a standard setup for containerizing a Python application.
+This is a standard flow for running a Python application.

-To build our image, we can use the `docker build` command, along with a few options.
-The `-f take_1/Dockerfile` flag is to specify which Dockerfile to use.
-The `-t take_one:latest` will tag the image as `take_one:latest`.
-The period at the end specifies the context for the build (the current working directory in this case.)
+To build our image, we can use the `docker build` command:

 ```sh
 docker build -f take_1/Dockerfile -t take_one:latest .
 ```

-Building the image with this Dockerfile, we get the following output:
+We get the following output:

 ```plaintext
 [+] Building 115.1s (12/12) FINISHED                                                          docker:default